 How to Safely Share Citrus With Your Dog

-If you want to safely share a bit of citrus with your dog, give them a small piece of tangerines or orange flesh: just not the peels.
+If you want to safely share a bit of citrus with your dog, give them a small piece of tangerines or orange flesh, without the peels.
 Before introducing any new food to your dog, discuss it with your vet.
-Only feed your dog a small amount; discontinue feeding them that fruit if you notice any change in behavior or subsequent stomach upset.
+Only feed your dog a small amount, and discontinue feeding them that fruit if you notice any change in behavior or subsequent stomach upset.